-6. Pay Progression for Chief Officers
+6. Pay Progression for Chief Officers and Deputy Chef Officers

-Levels of increase and any unconsolidated payments for Chief Officers are set by the Committee for determining the terms and conditions of employment of Chief Officers annually; considering a number of factors including market conditions, benchmarking data and affordability.
+Levels of increase and any unconsolidated payments for Chief Officers are set by the SMEC considering a number of factors including market conditions, benchmarking data and affordability.

 The pay of Chief officers does not currently include a performance related element.
 Any change to this would result in a change to the pay policy statement.

 Where a Chief Officer has been appointed to a role at the minimum salary for grade, accelerated base pay towards mid-point may take place in accordance with a progression plan.
 Any pay increase for a Chief Officer or any pay increase for beyond the mid-point for a Deputy Chief Officer requires the approval of SMEC and will be considered on exceptional circumstances for example where performance, retention or specific market pressures may exist.